MeanderingProgrammer/harpoon-core.nvim/README.md

         require('harpoon-core').setup({
             -- Make existing window active rather than creating a new window use_existing = true,
+            -- Default action when opening a mark, defaults to current window -- Example: 'vs' will open in new vertical split, 'tabnew' will open in new tab default_action = nil,
             -- Set marks specific to each git branch inside git repository mark_branch = false,
             -- Use the previous cursor position of marked files when opened